rust-lang/rust-project-goals/src/2025h1/README.md

 ## Motivation

 The 2025H1 goal slate consists of <!-- #GOALS --> project goals, of which we have selected (TBD) as **flagship goals**.
 Flagship goals represent the goals expected to have the broadest overall impact.

 ### How the goal process works

-**Project goals** are proposed bottom-up by an **owner**, somebody who is willing to commit resources (time, money, leadership) to seeing the work get done.
+**Project goals** are proposed bottom-up by a **point of contact**, somebody who is willing to commit resources (time, money, leadership) to seeing the work get done.
 The owner identifies the problem they want to address and sketches the solution of how they want to do so.
 They also identify the support they will need from the Rust teams (typically things like review bandwidth or feedback on RFCs).
 Teams then read the goals and provide feedback.
 If the goal is approved, teams are committing to support the owner in their work.

 Project goals can vary in scope from an internal refactoring that affects only one team to a larger cross-cutting initiative.
 No matter its scope, accepting a goal should never be interpreted as a promise that the team will make any future decision (e.g., accepting an RFC that has yet to be written).
 Rather, it is a promise that the team are aligned on the contents of the goal thus far (including the design axioms and other notes) and will prioritize giving feedback and support as needed.